Study of $\chi_{bJ}(2P)\to\omega\Upsilon(1S)$ at Belle

-As the $\chi_{bJ}(2P)$ are well established resonances, there is no look--elsewhere effect~\cite{Gross2010}; therefore, it is sufficient to calculate the local significance at fixed mass while leaving the multiplicative resolution calibrations and signal yields free.
-We verify the applicability of Wilks' theorem with a series of MC pseudoexperiments for each signal using the methodology described in Ref.~\cite{Chilikin2014}.
+As the $\chi_{bJ}(2P)$ are well established resonances, there is no look--elsewhere effect~\cite{Gross2010}; therefore, it is sufficient to calculate the local significance with masses fixed to their best-fit values while leaving the multiplicative resolution calibrations and signal yields free.
+We verify the applicability of Wilks' theorem \cite{Wilks1938} with a series of MC pseudoexperiments for each signal using the methodology described in Ref.~\cite{Chilikin2014}.
 The statistical significance, including systematic uncertainties, is calculated by convolving the profile likelihood~\cite{Cowan2011} with a Gaussian distribution of width equal to the systematic uncertainty of each signal hypothesis.
 The results are summarized in Table~\ref{tab:yields}.
-The $J=0$ peak has a significance of $3.2\sigma$: this is the first evidence for the near--threshold transition $\chi_{b0}(2P)\to\omega\Upsilon(1S)$.
+The $J=0$ peak has a significance of $3.2\sigma$; this is the first evidence for the near--threshold transition $\chi_{b0}(2P)\to\omega\Upsilon(1S)$.